-The River Hamble
+River Hamble

-Image Credit: River Hamble Harbour Authority
+Credit Image: River Hamble Harbour Authority

 Access to the River Hamble is available at all states of tide, although waves can build up at the entrance in a south-westerly wind combined with an ebb tide.
 By day, from the vicinity of Hamble Point Buoy, follow the main channel which is clearly marked with lit port and starboard-hand piles.
 From the Warsash Maritime Academy Jetty, the starboard side of the channel is clearly marked by four lit starboard-hand buoys.
 A ‘preferred channel’ mark (pile B1) is at the southern end of the first pontoon encountered; leave it to port for the main channel.
-Thereafter, the main channel is clearly marked with lit port and starboard-hand piles.
+Thereafter, the main channel heading upstream is clearly marked with lit port and starboard-hand piles.

 At night, follow Hamble Common Directional light on a bearing of 352°, then Sailing Club Directional light on a bearing of 029° and then follow the lit buoys and piles as above.
 Depths obviously vary.
 Most marinas are dredged to 1.5m.
 Depths in the main channel vary from at least 4m in the approaches, to 2.2m at Bursledon Bend.
 Tidal streams can be very strong, particularly on the ebb.
 Mariners are advised to keep to the centre line or to starboard of the centre line and not too close to the entrance piles, especially at low water.

-Use Of Midstream Visitors Pontoon B1- B6 For Training
+Use of Midstream Visitors Pontoon B1- B6 For Training

-In its commitment to promoting river Safety through its obligation to the Port Marine Safety Code, the River Hamble Harbour Authority recognises and encourages the wide range of commercial maritime training activities provided by competent qualified sailing/boating organisations and in doing so, has designated an area of its mid-stream visitor pontoons for mooring practice (subject to available space).
+In its commitment to promoting river safety through its obligation to the Port Marine Safety Code, the River Hamble Harbour Authority recognises and encourages the wide range of commercial maritime training activities provided by competent qualified sailing/boating organisations and in doing so, has designated an area of its mid-stream visitor pontoons for mooring practice (subject to available space)

 • Vessels must contact the Harbour Office for permission prior to commencing.

-• Vessels must monitor channel VHF68 at all times during training.
+• Vessels must monitor VHF Ch.
+68 at all times during training.
+For full guidance please contact the Harbour Office or visit the website.

-Contact: River Hamble Harbour Authority, Harbour Office, Shore Road, Warsash, SO31 9FR.
+Contact: Harbour Master - River Hamble Harbour Authority, Harbour Office, Shore Road, Warsash, SO31 9FR.
 Tel: 01489 576387.
-Email: harbour.office@hants.gov.uk.
-Website: hants.gov.uk/hambleharbour
+Email: harbour.office@hants.gov.uk Website: hants.gov.uk/thingstodo/hambleharbour

-Marinas may be contacted on VHF Ch 80 for berth availability
+Marinas may be contacted on VHF Ch.
+80 for berth availability.

 Hamble Point Marina

-Hamble Point Marina is hard to beat for its location alone, right at the mouth of the River Hamble with easy access to the world famous waters of the Solent.
+Hamble Point Marina is hard to beat for its location alone, right at the mouth of the River Hamble with easy access to the world-famous waters of the Solent.
 This makes the marina a magnet for competitive sailors from around the globe, and a favourite with racers and cruising yachtsmen alike.
 The 230-berth marina itself offers extensive shoreside facilities.
-Besides a bar and restaurant, Hamble Point also has the best range of new and used boats for sale on the South Coast.
+Besides a popular bar and restaurant, Hamble Point also has the best range of new and used boats for sale on the South Coast.

 When approaching Hamble Point, please keep clear of commercial shipping in Southampton Water.
 From abeam Calshot Castle head for Hamble Pt South Cardinal buoy at the mouth of the well-marked river.
 From here the channel is narrow between drying banks, so be sure to leave the No 2 East Cardinal beacon to port.
 At night two directional lights lead to Warsash Jetty on the east bank.
 The entrance to Hamble Point Marina is 500m further north on the west bank.

 Hamble Point has 230 berths (max LOA: 30m) and 137 dry stack berths (max LOA: 10m).
-There is boat lifting and storage ashore; a 75-ton boat hoist; a 4-ton crane for masts / engines; slipway; boat repairs; electronic services; storage ashore; bar and restaurant; yacht brokerage; dry sailing facility; trailer sailing; electric vehicle charging; 24/7 self-storage facilities; and MDL Wi-Fi
+There is boat lifting and storage ashore; a 75-ton boat hoist; a 4-ton crane for masts/engines; slipway; boat repairs; electronic services; storage ashore; bar and restaurant; yacht brokerage; dry sailing facility; trailer sailing; electric vehicle charging; 24/7 self-storage facilities; and MDL Wi-Fi.

 Contact: Hamble Point Marina, School Lane, Hamble, Southampton, SO31 4NB.
-Tel: 023 8045 2464.
-Website: hamblepointmarina.co.uk.
-VHF Channel 80.
+Tel: 02380 452464.
+Website hamblepointmarina.co.uk VHF Ch.
+80.

 Port Hamble Marina